gery28/Ships_of_Balaton/README.md

 A little arcade game I made in pygame

-The main goal is to shoot down the fish (currently just swordfish) and collect chests You win when you collect all the chests, you lose when you run out of health
+The main goal is to shoot down the fish and collect chests You win when you collect all the chests, you lose when you run out of health
 # Controls:
 + Movement: W,A,S,D